Disha-Hati/popcorn-react/README.md

 - **CSS:** Tailwind CSS is utilized for styling, providing a utility-first approach to styling components and layouts.
 - **Routing:** React Router DOM is used for client-side routing, enabling navigation between different pages of the application without full page reloads.
 - **State Management:** Redux Toolkit is employed for state management, offering a convenient way to manage application state and handle complex data flows.
--**Custom Hooks:** Custom hooks for fetching the movies from the TMDB API.
+- **Custom Hooks:** Custom hooks for fetching the movies from the TMDB API.
 - **Google Firebase:** for seamless authentication and data storage solutions.
--**TMDB API:** to fetch real-time movies data from backend.
+- **TMDB API:** to fetch real-time movies data from backend.
 - **OpenAI** for the groundbreaking GPT technology that enhances user experience on Netflix GPT.

 **UI Features:**